stefanthoss/stefandroid-blog/_posts/2020-10-30-encrypt-usb-drive.md

 ---
 layout: post
-title: "Encrypt a USB drive with basic Linux tools"
+title: "Encrypt a USB drive with LUKS"
 tags: linux encryption
 ---

-For backups or storage of your personal data on a removable USB drive you should encrypt the drive so that nobody except for yourself can access that data.
-This is especially important for removable drives because they can more easily get lost or stolen.
-In this guide I use Linux Unified Key Setup (LUKS) for the disk encryption.
+It's important to backup your data.
+The backup is ideally stored on an encrypted drive so that nobody except for yourself can access your data.
+This is especially important for removable USB drives because they can more easily get lost or stolen.
+In this guide I use Linux Unified Key Setup (LUKS) for encrypting a hard drive (which can be an external USB drive but also an internal drive).
 This is supported by pretty much any modern Linux system so it's easy to take your drive to a different computer and access the encrypted data.

 ## Preparation